GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 The research also illustrates the framework by means of an example of a case study demonstrating how the process analysis can take into account other factors besides time and cost.

+I chose this artefact as it expanded my understanding of process analysis.
+I mainly thought of process analysis as a means to find delays costs and bottlenecks.
+The article demonstrates that organisations can also do environmental impact